filmstro/filmstro_ffmpeg/README.md

 Dependencies
 ============

-The reading is done using ffMpeg (ffmpeg.org). you will have to build ffmpeg and link your project to it.
+The reading is done using ffMpeg (ffmpeg.org).
+You will have to build ffmpeg and link your project to it, if it's not already installed.
 We use this flags:

 OSX: